2019/2020 Competency-Based Task/Competency List for Biotechnology Foundations in Technology Education (8468/36 weeks)

 - Demonstrate the application of microbes in bioprocessing.

-- Describe the social impacts of bioprocessing.
+- Describe the social and environmental effects of bioprocessing.

 - Perform separation and purification techniques.